jonmurr96/Jonmurr.fit-/replit.md

 - **Modular Component Architecture**: UI is built with reusable components for maintainability.
 - **Auth Service Layer**: Dedicated service for all authentication and user profile operations with error typing.
 - **AuthContext Provider**: Manages session, token refresh, and profile loading.
+- **Database Service Architecture**: All 6 database services use factory pattern (`createXService(userId)`) with closure-based functions for multi-user support.
+No `this` bindings - all methods capture userId from factory scope.
+Exports both factory function and default singleton instance for gradual migration.

 ## External Dependencies
 - **Google Gemini API**: Used for AI-driven workout and meal plan generation.